BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Let us face it, recording, filmmaking, radio, and home studios surely will never be complete without studio monitors.
 But what are these studio monitors?
 Well, studio monitors are speakers or loudspeakers that are designed for any type of audio applications.
 Studio monitor speakers are also designed to produce flat linear phase audio and flat frequency response.
 They can emphasize and de-emphasize a particular frequency range.
 Moreover, they can provide precise tonal quality reproduction of the original audio source.
 Some studio monitors, of course, have built-in amplifiers, but more often, you would also need to purchase an individual studio monitor amplifier to enhance the audio quality of your studio monitors further.

-What is a Studio Monitor Amplifier?
+Buyer’s Guide: What is a Studio Monitor Amplifier?

-Studio amplifier is a device that further amplifies and enhances the tonal quality of the studio monitor, and your choice of studio monitor amplifier will also be critical to the quality of your mixing.
-If your monitors, for example, are not giving you the right sound, then you will have a problem with your mixing.
+Studio amplifier is a device that further amplifies and enhances the tonal quality of the studio monitor, and your choice of best studio monitor amplifiers will also be critical to the quality of your mixing.
+If your active monitors, for example, are not giving you the right sound, then you will have a problem with your mixing.
 If that is the case, then you need to enhance your studio monitors to improve the quality of their output further.
 You can do this by purchasing a monitor speaker amplifier.
 Your choice of an amplifier, however, should be compatible with your studio monitors, and as such, you need to be cognizant of the succinct tips on how to find the compatible amps for your studio monitors.

 Professional studios benefit from the use of a studio power amp.
 The reason for this is that the use of passive studio monitors sometimes is not enough for you to track the audio signal inputs.
 You need to enhance the audio inputs; therefore, that goes into the passive speakers.
-Hence, it is often necessary to include a power amp in your setup.
-Finding a power amp nowadays is no longer difficult given the myriads of power amp models and manufactures at hand; yet you must still be cognizant of the critical factors to consider for you to buy the right one.
+Hence, it is often necessary to include a power amplifier in your setup.
+Finding a power amplifier nowadays is no longer difficult given the myriads of power amp models and manufactures at hand; yet you must still be cognizant of the critical factors to consider for you to buy the right one.

 Factors to Consider When Shopping around for Studio Power Amps